-If our schools are closed due to inclement weather, all athletic, after-school, and evening events will also be canceled.
+If our schools are closed due to inclement weather, all after-school care, as well as athletic, after-school, and evening events will also be canceled.

 It is possible that multiple schools or a single school within the Regis Catholic Schools system would need to be closed due to damage, failure of utilities, or an incidence of potential danger to life.
 If we are not allowed to re-enter the building, we will contact parents/guardians and Student Transit.
 This communication will happen via Skylert.
 If the Regis campus is closed for an issue or threat, the Regis Child Development Center will also close, as it is housed in the same building.